Venomverse: Plot

 After a battle with the Jack O'Lantern, Venom suddenly disappears and appears in an alternate dimension, summoned by the local Doctor Strange.
 He was recruited for an ongoing war between the Venoms and the Poisons.
 The Venoms are many alternate versions of known characters from Marvel Comics, all of them bonded with a Symbiote.
-This includes an alternate Spider-Man and the Mary Jane Watson from the Renew Your Vows comic, but also characters usually unrelated to the Spider-Man mythos, such as Dr. Strange, Captain America, Rocket Raccoon, Ghost Rider and X-23.
+This includes an alternate Spider-Man and the Mary Jane Watson from the Amazing Spider-Man: Renew Your Vows comic, but also characters usually unrelated to the Spider-Man mythos, such as Dr. Strange, Captain America, Rocket Raccoon, Ghost Rider and X-23.
 The Poisons are creatures that feed on heroes bonded with symbiotes, which permanently turns both the host and the symbiote into one of them.
 They are led by a poisoned Dr. Doom.

 Dr. Strange realizes that bringing Venoms to continue the war only gives more prey to the Poisons, so he returns everyone to their native reality before dying.
 However, the war made the poisons aware of the multiverse, and they decide to explore alternate dimensions on their own.
 The final scene reveals that Doom actually worked for Thanos, who is also poisoned.

+Sequels

+Venomized (2018)

+Venomized is a 2018 comic book limited series published by Marvel Comics, acting as the conclusion to the Venomverse saga that initially began with Edge of Venomverse and Venomverse in 2017.
+Written by Cullen Bunn and illustrated by Iban Coello, the five-issue series expands upon the concept of symbiote-infected superheroes and supervillains across the Marvel multiverse, as the parasitic alien species known as the Poisons invade Earth-616.
+As numerous Marvel heroes, including Spider-Man, the X-Men, the Avengers, and others, are forcibly bonded with symbiotes by the Poisons so-as to be used as good by them, Eddie Brock and Venom find themselves reluctantly allied with many of his former enemies as they attempt to repel the invasion and prevent the extinction of humanity and symbiote-kind alike.
+The miniseries ran for five issues from April to May 2018.

+Extreme Venomverse (2023)

+Extreme Venomverse is a 2023 comic book anthology limited series published by Marvel Comics, serving as a continuation/revival of the Venomverse saga.
+Released as part of Marvel’s 2023 “Summer of Symbiotes” publishing initiative, designed to explore new and diverse interpretations of the Venom symbiote across the multiverse, as in Edge of Venomverse, Extreme Venomverse features a rotating lineup of writers and artists—including Ryan North, Mirka Andolfo, Leah Williams, Rodney Barnes, and others—each contributing stand-alone stories focused on alternate-universe versions of Venom and their hosts.
+These include inventive reimaginings such as the magical girl Necroko, a samurai-era Venom, and a noir private detective Venom, amongst others.
+Published from May to August 2023, the series features Carnage having attained the powers of Knull from the event series "King in Black" in its background, setting up the sequel miniseries Death of the Venomverse for later that year.